Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychLicenseHandling.md

 Psychtoolbox will sync with the server at the first use in a session and
 periodically every few hours.

+If your local environments firewall prevents online license management from
+working, see the section at the bottom for how to add firewall exception rules
+to make it work anyway.
+Below that section you will also find instructions for
+operating in a fully offline "air gapped" environment without any internet access.
+The latter may require specially configured licenses, as our default licenses do
+not support fully offline use.

 # Subfunctions and their meaning